CubeEngine/Pericopist/core/doc/extractor/java.md

 ### Method

-Use the class ```de.cubeisland.messageextractor.extractor.java.configuration.Method``` to set up the extraction of a message from a method invocation.
+Use the class ```org.cubeengine.pericopist.extractor.java.configuration.Method``` to set up the extraction of a message from a method invocation.

 - **static:** static or non static method
 - all of the settings from a constructor

 ### Annotation

-Use the class ```de.cubeisland.messageextractor.extractor.java.configuration.Annotation``` to set up the extraction of annotation fields.
+Use the class ```org.cubeengine.pericopist.extractor.java.configuration.Annotation``` to set up the extraction of annotation fields.

 - **name:** fully qualified name of the annotation
 - **fields:** names of the fields containing singular messages